Shop by Category

-Like many other plastics, ABS is a petroleum product.
-PLA is made from vegetable waste (primarily from corn, but also from sugar beets and sugar cain).
+Like many other plastics, ABS and HIPS are petroleum products.
+PLA is made from vegetable waste (primarily from corn, but also from sugar beets and sugar cane).
 This is important to some people.
 Likewise, consider where your plastic is coming from.
 Supporting domestic retailers who use domestic suppliers helps reduce the energy used to transport goods, and also helps the domestic or local economy.

-Natural, whether natural ABS with its creamy appearance, the lighter white of natural HIPS, or transparent natural PLA, are great colors to keep stocked.
-For one, they tend to be less expensive because there is no pigment expense, which makes them great for test prints and prototypes where color doesn’t matter.
-Unpigmented materials or others with some amount of translucency also tend to minimize the appearance of flaws, which is great for finished prints, but actually makes it more difficult to diagnose calibration issues while you are getting your printer settings dialed in since it is harder to see artifacts and defects with complete detail.
+Unpigmented filament, whether natural ABS with its creamy appearance, the lighter white of natural HIPS, or transparent natural PLA, are great materials to keep stocked.
+For one, from many retailers they tend to be less expensive, which makes them great for test prints and prototypes where color doesn’t matter.
+Unpigmented materials or others with some amount of translucency also tend to minimize the appearance of flaws, which is great for finished prints, but they actually make it more difficult to diagnose calibration issues while you are getting your printer settings dialed in since it is harder to see artifacts and defects with complete detail.

-Colored filaments print slightly differently, and are also easier to diagnose with.
-We recommend calibrating your settings and printer to print well with a colored filament, which will generally give you good results with other colors, and with natural filaments.
+Colored filaments print slightly differently, and also make it somewhat easier to diagnose printing issues.
+We recommend calibrating your settings and printer to print well with a dark colored filament, which will generally give you good results with other colors, and with natural filaments.
 Selecting colors is completely subjective and is based entirely on personal taste and the kinds of items you wish to print.
 As you’re stocking up, think about how you’ll be using your printer and what colors you imagine you’d like the printed items to be.

 Also note that some plastics are translucent or transparent where others are opaque.
-Generally speaking, ABS is opaque, with the exception of natural ABS which has a milky, slightly (very slightly) translucent appearance, which is the same for HIPS.
-For the most part, any color of PLA may be offered as transparent, translucent, or opaque.
+With few exceptions, ABS is usually opaque, though natural ABS has a milky, slightly (very slightly) translucent appearance, which is the same for HIPS.
+For the most part, any color of PLA may be offered as translucent, or opaque.